-The Family Pet Hospital Team is happy to announce we teamed with Galena Square Veterinary Clinic in Galena, IL to offer convenient, cost effective laser therapy for our patients!
+The Family Pet Hospital team offers convenient, cost effective laser therapy for our patients!

 A: In short, laser therapy decreases inflammation, decreases pain, and increases blood flow to a specific area.
 The Companion therapy laser system sends photons, or packets of light energy, deep into tissue without damaging it.
 These photons are absorbed within the mitochondria of the cells and induce a chemical change called “photo-bio-modulation”.
 This light energy then inspires production of ATP in the cell.
 ATP is the fuel, or energy, cells need for repair and rejuvenation.
 Impaired or injured cells do not make this fuel at an optimal rate.
 Increased ATP production leads to healthier cells, healthier tissue, and healthier animals.

 A: The laser light is delivered through a non-invasive hand piece to treat the affected area.
 Your pet will feel a gentle and soothing warmth.
 As the laser is administered, many pets will relax, much like you would experiencing a good massage.
 The almost immediate relief of pain will allow your pet to be comfortable and any anxiety that your pet initially experienced will dissipate.

 A: You may see relief in the first or second treatment as pain and inflammation are reduced.
 For example: better mobility for joint conditions, drying and healing of dermatological issues, faster healing for wounds and incisions, or your pet may just seem more relaxed and comfortable .
 For some conditions, a series of treatments may be necessary before you see results due to the severity or complexity of the condition.
 Each pet is different, and treatments are unique for your pet’s specific needs.